gouwsxander/bash-style-guide/README.md

 Bashisms
 --------

 This style guide is for bash.
-This means when given the choice, always prefer bash builtins or keywords instead of external commands or `sh(1)` syntax.
+This means that, when given the choice, always prefer bash builtins or keywords instead of external commands or `sh(1)` syntax.

 ### `test(1)`